 If an individual files a complaint with the provost without utilizing these procedures, s/he shall include a statement of reasons explaining why the complaint is being filed directly with the provost.
+In order to proceed on a complaint in matters involving Title IX Sexual Harassment, as defined in EP #15, a formal complaint must be filed by the complainant or the Title IX Coordinator utilizing Compliance & Civil Rights’ formal complaint procedures.

 This document does not address student academic complaints, which are handled using the WSU academic grievance procedure.